 The main aims of ‘Obamacare’ are: more access to affordable, quality healthcare and reducing the increase of U.S. health expenditures.
 To achieve that, focuses were consumer protection, regulations, subsides, taxes, insurance exchanges, and other necessary reforms.
 As of 2017, Obamacare was responsible for some 20 million newly insured people.
 The uninsured rates have reached all-time lows.
 Additionally, since the health reform implementation, health spending growth rates are the lowest they have been in the last five decades.
 But these are only the biggest parameters.
 Many things in everyday healthcare also changed.
 In hospitals for example, uncompensated care costs, hospital-acquired conditions, and avoidable readmissions have been significantly reduced.

 Nevertheless, the new health law was and still is opposed heavily throughout the United States.
 Even the term ‘Obamacare’ was originally used by opponents of the law in a pejorative way.
 Many conservatives see it as a governmental takeover of the healthcare system, portraying it in an un-American, unconstitutional, and even ‘socialist’ light.
-A 2014 study has shown that some 27 million dollars were spent on TV ads supporting the new law, while opponents spent around 420 million dollars to its opponents to portray the law negatively.
+A 2014 study has shown that some 27 million dollars were spent on TV ads supporting the new law, while opponents spent around 420 million dollars to portray the law negatively.
 Concerning public opinion, Americans were divided about the health reform from the very beginning.
 Even the most recent surveys show a virtually equal relation between proponents and opponents.

-With the presidential election of Donald Trump for president, the Affordable Care Act‘s future has become uncertain.
+With the election of Donald Trump for president, the Affordable Care Act‘s future has become uncertain.
 The repeal of Obamacare was one of the cornerstones of his election campaign.
 Symbolically, Trump signed an Executive Order on his first day as president which introduced the law’s repeal, even if at this time there was no official Republican health program available.
 However, the first try to repeal Obamacare failed in March 2017 due to Republican internal quarrels and led to the biggest political defeat in the first 100 days of Trump's presidency.